AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/edit-campaigns.md

 ### Overview

 1. Begin editing your campaign as described above.
-1. Click [!UICONTROL **[!UICONTROL Overview]**] in the left panel.
+1. Click [!UICONTROL **Overview**] in the left panel.
 1. Update or review the following information:
    * [!UICONTROL **Description**]: Add additional information about the campaign.
-   * [!UICONTROL **Campaign Owner**]: By default, the [!UICONTROL Campaign Owner] is the user who created the campaign.
+   * [!UICONTROL **Campaign Owner**]: By default, the Campaign Owner is the user who created the campaign.
 When you replace the original owner of the campaign with another user, the user you specify is automatically given permissions to edit the campaign.
-The user who is designated as the [!UICONTROL Campaign Owner] must be a [!DNL Workfront] active user.
+The user who is designated as the Campaign Owner must be a [!DNL Workfront] active user.

    >[!TIP]
    >
    > You can update the Campaign Owner in the campaign header.

    * [!UICONTROL **Entry Date**]: This is the date when the campaign was created.
 You cannot edit the [!UICONTROL Entry Date].
    * [!UICONTROL **Entered By**]: This is the name of the user who created the campaign.
-You cannot edit the [!UICONTROL Entered By &#x200B;]field.
+You cannot edit the [!UICONTROL Entered By] field.
    * [!UICONTROL **Last Update Date**]: This is the date when the campaign was last updated.
 You cannot edit the [!UICONTROL Last Update Date].
-   * [!UICONTROL **[!UICONTROL Last Updated By]**]: This is the name of the user who updated the campaign last.
+   * [!UICONTROL **Last Updated By**]: This is the name of the user who updated the campaign last.
 You cannot edit the [!UICONTROL Last Updated By] field.
 1. Click [!UICONTROL **Save**].